jdrch/Hardware/README.md

 ### You should run *insert OS here*

 Maybe.
 Currently I run OSes and hardware only [IFF](https://en.wikipedia.org/wiki/If_and_only_if) they fit into my workflow (read: if I'm sure I'd use them for something practical).
-My next non-Windows OS is likely to be either FreeNAS, Fedora, or Manjaro.
+My next non-Windows OS is likely to one of:

+* GhostBSD
+* FreeNAS
+* Fedora
+* OpenSUSE
+* Manjaro

 My next Windows SKU will be Windows 10 Pro for Workstations.

 ### What do you use for VMs?